 The first is to clean them, and the second is to lubricate them.

 Remove all dirt, grit and rust from the door hinges and locking bars using a commercial grade cleaner.
 Lubricate the door hinges and locking bars to ensure that they work correctly.
 It’s easy to use a lubricating spray (such as WD-40) on oil for the hinges, while a good quality grease works well for the cams.

-Shipping containers are also designed to be a completely sealed environment and utilise rubber gasket type seals on the doors.
+Shipping containers are also designed to be a completely sealed environment and utilise rubber gasket type seals on the doors and windows.
 These generally have a lifespan of around 10 years before they can perish and lose their ability to seal the door effectively.
 Keep these clean and replace them if they are cracked or worn out.

-If your container is a refrigerated or ‘reefer’ container it will require occasional servicing.
+If your container is a refrigerated or reefer container it will require occasional servicing.
 Preventative maintenance will stop downtime and costly repairs from occurring when you least expect them.
-Generally this sort of maintenance needs to be carried out by qualified technicians such as those from Gateway Container Sales who can carry out both mechanical and electrical troubleshooting on your reefer container as well as ensuring that the interior is clean and at a food grade standard if required.
+Generally, this sort of maintenance needs to be carried out by qualified technicians, such as those from Gateway Container Sales.
+We can carry out both mechanical and electrical troubleshooting on your reefer container as well as ensure that the interior is clean and at a food-grade standard, if required.